Superclub: Culturally important clubs

-Superclub the album
+Album

 Cream, Gatecrasher and Pacha teamed up in 2010 to produce the album Superclub.
-Released on 22 November in the UK, the 3 CD collection has one disc for each of the clubs and was the first release from Rhino UK's dance imprint One More Tune.
+Released on 22 November in the UK, the three-CD collection has one disc for each of the clubs and was the first release from Rhino UK's dance imprint One More Tune.
 A second album, called Superclub Ibiza, was released in July 2011 by EMI.